truths you should know

 IVH is classified into different grades based on the severity of the bleeding:

-• Grade 2: Bleeding extends into the ventricles.
+• Grade 2: Definition: Bleeding extends into the lateral ventricles but does not cause ventricular dilation (enlargement).

 The majority of IVHs in premature babies are mild (Grade 1 or 2) and often resolve without long-term complications.
 However, more severe cases (Grade 3 or 4) can lead to challenges such as hydrocephalus (a buildup of fluid in the brain) or developmental delays.